pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

     difficult to change.
 -   Whenever this money runs out, many exchanges that could still have taken place, can no longer take place.
--   Having a fixed notion of money triggers wealth cumulation behaviours, which sometimes are counter-productive.
+-   Having an exclusive notion of money triggers wealth cumulation behaviours, which sometimes are counter-productive.
--   Having a fixed notion of money favours deals in which the relative value of items is made uniform across large regions and populations.
+-   Having an exclusive notion of money favours deals in which the relative value of items is made uniform across large regions and populations.

-Of no fixed notion of money is an absolute scale of people's merit, and nor is it an absolute scale on which to measure all things.
+Of course no fixed notion of money is an absolute scale of people's merit, and nor is it an absolute scale on which to measure all things.
 But what is money, then?
 Money is an instrument for facilitating exchanges.
-As such it has both [advantages and disadvantages](/wiki/Fixed_Money_Based_Economy "wikilink").
+As such it has both [advantages and disadvantages](/wiki/Exclusive_Money_Based_Economy "wikilink").
 We take the view that whatever can be made in order to facilitate exchanges, is worth doing for the economy.

 There are a number of [related projects](/wiki/Related_Projects "wikilink") seeking to address the above-mentioned downsides.
 The idea of going for